yuqianxu2816/MS-Spectral-Foundation/README.md

 - Learn general-purpose spectral embeddings from MS/MS data
 - Reduce dependence on manual feature engineering
-- Test whether learned embeddings separate HCC and cirrhosis
+- Test whether learned embeddings reveal systematic molecular shifts between HCC and cirrhosis
 - Build a modular pipeline from raw MS data to downstream biological interpretation
 Note: for all the md documents except DDS.md, I used AI to format the documents such as organizing bullet points.